 Why is no one responding to my urgent email on Dec.
 30th?

-Why does the university Graduate Admissions page list 3 deadlines but the department only 1?
+Why does the university Graduate Admissions page list three deadlines but the department only list one?

 Where should I send my GRE scores and transcripts?